-Even if there was, I went on to say, “Most owners don’t have the stomach to do what it takes to win.”
+Even if there was, I went on to say, “Most owners wouldn’t have the stomach for it anyway.”

-“Hold onto to that thought,” he said as he dialed the phone and said to whoever answered, “Ted, you gotta meet this guy, he’s a piece of work.”
+“Hold onto to that thought,” he said as he dialed the phone and told whoever answered, “Ted, you gotta meet this guy, he’s a piece of work.”

-A few minutes later, Keith was introducing me to Ted Rogers (pictured on top) and saying, “Ted, George here thinks that your radio station sounds like shit and you don’t have the guts to do what it will take to fix it.”
-Ted’s only response was to ask me if I would do Keith and him the honour of joining them for an early dinner.
+A few minutes later, I was being introduced to Ted Rogers (pictured on top) and saying, “Ted, George here thinks that your radio station sounds like shit and you don’t have the guts to do what it will take to fix it.”
+Ted’s only response was to ask me if I would do Keith and him the honor of joining them for an early dinner.